nerabits/Surge-Manual/policy/group.md

 #### tolerance: Optional, millisecond \(Default: 100ms\).

-Policy will be changed only when the new winner has a higher score than the old winner's score plus the tolerance.
+The policy will be changed only when the new winner has a higher score than the old winner's score plus the tolerance.

+This option prevents policies with similar scores from constantly alternating.

 #### timeout: Optional, second \(Default: 5s\).